Rickmic/Deep_CLEM/README.md

 ### 3. Preprocess images

 <p align="justify">
-  Preprocess your images for training with the jupyter notebook <i>load_data.ipynb.</i> This jupyter notebook script is based on <a href="https://nbviewer.jupyter.org/url/csbdeep.bioimagecomputing.com/examples/denoising3D/1_datagen.ipynb">this script</a>.
+  For preprocessing you have to start <a href="https://jupyter.readthedocs.io/en/latest/running.html">jupyter notebook</a> and Preprocess your images for training with the jupyter notebook <i>load_data.ipynb.</i> This jupyter notebook script is based on <a href="https://nbviewer.jupyter.org/url/csbdeep.bioimagecomputing.com/examples/denoising3D/1_datagen.ipynb">this script</a>.
 </p>

 ### 4. Train network

 <p align="justify">
-  Train your network with the jupyter notebook <a href="https://nbviewer.jupyter.org/github/Rickmic/Deep_CLEM/blob/master/train_network.ipynb"><i>train_network.ipynb</i></a>, based on <a href="https://nbviewer.jupyter.org/url/csbdeep.bioimagecomputing.com/examples/denoising3D/2_training.ipynb">this script</a>.
+  Train your network with the jupyter notebook <i>train_network.ipynb</i>, based on <a href="https://nbviewer.jupyter.org/url/csbdeep.bioimagecomputing.com/examples/denoising3D/2_training.ipynb">this script</a>.
 </p>